 - PMI is changing its Agile certificates offerings with changes in the PMP and introduction of Disciplined Agile (DA)

-With this in mind, let’s review above points and propose a conclusion….
+With this in mind, let’s review above points and come to a conclusion….

 In light of above information, should one still consider and decide to go for the ACP certification?
 Here are my two cents as an ACP holder…

 In case you are new to Agile, I would rather recommend you to go through a Scrum course backed by one of the big 3 Scrum organizations: Scrum Alliance, Scrum.org, Scrum.inc.
 It would definitely be a better use of your time and you would not qualify for the ACP anyway due to minimum Agile experience required.
-You can have a look at the certificates proposed by those 3 organizations here.
+You can have a look at the certificates proposed by those 3 organizations in our PSM I, CSM and SM article.

 Finally, in case you are full of certificates already and gaining knowledge is one of your passion (like it is mine), then the PMI-ACP should eventually come as one of your learning and certificate option.
 Although probably not for long, as PMI would need to explain its strategy towards this certificate for the future due to the recent DA acquisition.

-In closing words, I hope that this article will help you in making and informed choice and in case you still hesitate, you can always have a look at my free PMI ACP sample questions on this blog to help you make a decision.
+We hope that this article will help you in making and informed choice and in case you are still unsure, this could be of use to you: